 A place on this course is subject to an interview process.

-All applicants will be interviewed and you may be asked to sit a Core Skills test after your interview to determine that you meet the required level to be successful on this course.
+All students will be interviewed but you may also be asked to undertake a Core Skills test to determine that you have the required level to be successful on the course.

 Who is this course for?

 This course is for anyone who would like to gain experience in the carpentry joinery and industry which may help secure an apprenticeship as a joiner.

 You will study the following subjects during the course: